Welcome to Sports Therapy and Anatomy/Physiology with Mrs. Lee

 - 1:00 - 3:00 pm (ROP Center) - Sports Therapy 1 & 2 (2-Hour)

-UC/CSU A-G Courses: Sports Therapy and Anatomy & Physiology for Medical Careers each meet the Area G: College-Preparatory Elective requirement.
+UC/CSU A-G Courses: Sports Therapy meets the Area "g" College-Preparatory Elective requirement and Anatomy & Physiology meets the Area "d" Laboratory Science requirement.

 - Students in Sports Therapy that earn a B- or better can earn college credits at Chabot College.

 - Students in Anatomy & Physiology for Medical Careers that earn a B- or better can earn college credits at Ohlone College.